Remote indonesian expeditions for divers who want more than just a liveaboard.

 Dive the Indonesian archipelago — with purpose.

 Dive in some of the most biodiverse reefs on Earth while learning about the history, ecology and culture that shape them.
 Each expedition includes marine biology sessions, underwater photography guidance, conservation discussions and regional history & cultural context.
-Every journey funds dive and conservation training for young women in West Papua — building the next generation of ocean leaders.
+Every journey funds dive and conservation training for young women in East Indonesia — building the next generation of ocean leaders.

 MARINE BIOLOGY